 Step 3: Choose a material for your fixture.

 What material will your fixture be made of?
 There are many choices, but we’ve found that plastics such as Delrin and HDPE are both great options.
-They’re easy to mill and flexible enough to make locking devices like the one used in the OtherYo.
+They’re easy to mill and flexible enough to make locking devices.
 However, you can make fixtures out of anything you want.
 The dog tag fixture mentioned earlier was made from a scrap piece of aluminum, and it worked great.

 Step 4: Design your fixture either in CAD or as an SVG file.

 This mostly comes down to how complicated your part is and how much precision it needs.
 If it needs to be machined on both sides and/or to within a few thousandths of an inch, you’ll want to draw up your fixture in a CAD program.
 If you need that much precision, you’re probably already making your project in a CAD program, so it makes sense to incorporate your fixture into the same CAD project.
 If your part doesn’t need to be machined on both sides and/or doesn’t require high precision, a simple SVG file may be faster and easier.